-On the ESL help forums one often sees teachers asking for ideas on how to make their one to one lessons more fun.
-Many teachers suffer when it comes to teaching children English individually, and that is a shame because teaching one on one can be very rewarding, as well as often being a good source of extra income.
+On the ESL help forums, one often sees teachers asking for help teaching one-to-one.
+Unfortunately, many teachers suffer when teaching children English individually, which is a shame because teaching one-to-one can be very rewarding and often a good source of extra income.

 This article is broadly divided into four parts as follows:

 1. The importance of making your lessons fun